EricssonResearch/spindump/doc/api/analyzer.md

 ### spindump_analyze_event_newpacket

-Called whenever there's a new packet.
+Called whenever there's a new packet but no other callback was made (e.g., no new RTT measurements were made).

 ### spindump_analyze_event_firstresponsepacket